 Which foods do you eat most often?
-To pick the block set that will perfectly fit your needs, just look to your food.
+To pick the block set that will perfectly fit your needs, just look at your food.
 Every food that you prepare regularly should affect your decision.
-In this blog I’ll give some examples of types of knives that you should look for in a set based on the particular foods for which they are designed.
+Here, I’ll give some examples of types of knives that you should look for in a set based on the particular foods for which they are designed.

 Which Knives Do Most Sets Include?